lennyleadership/automotive/content.en/docs/11_Engines/Dual_injections.md

 And so what happens with this stratified mode during the exhaust stroke?
 So the exhaust valve is open, the intake valve is closed.
 They actually start injecting fuel, so they're starting injection before your intake stroke actually begins, they push out that exhaust, the intake stroke begins, and they stop injecting fuel from the port injector.

 So that port injector first.
-Just during that stroke, the intake stroke comes down.
+Just during that exhaust stroke, the intake stroke comes down.
 Then you have your compression stroke.
 And right before that compression stroke starts to get up towards the top, as it's getting closer to the top, the piston itself actually has a contour in it.

 And so the direct injection is injecting during that compression stroke, late during the compression stroke.
 And it's hitting that kind of contour of the piston.
 And what that's doing is localizing a very rich air fuel ratio next to the spark plug, which is in the top, dead center.